mmomtchev/pymport/README.md

 This will download and rebuild `pymport` against your own already existing Python environment.

-You will need a working C++ development environment.
+You will need a working `node-gyp` supported C++ development environment.
 Additionally, on Linux you will need the `libpython3-dev` package.
 On macOS the Homebrew install has everything required.
 On Windows you should have a working `python` command in your shell.

+`node-gyp` has first class support for `g++` on Linux, `clang` on macOS and MSVC 2019 on Windows.
+It also has a somewhat lower grade support for `clang` on Linux and on Windows.

 ## Using an existing Python environment without rebuilding from source (risky)